GuiMateus/thesis/README.md

 ## Getting Started

 The system contains YOLOv4 and DeepLabV3+.
-However, YOLOv4 still has to be manually built under ```bash catkin_ws/src/release/vision/src/vision/pythonClasses/darknet```, for that follow the instructions on the [repo](https://github.com/AlexeyAB/darknet).
+However, YOLOv4 still has to be manually built under ```catkin_ws/src/release/vision/src/vision/pythonClasses/darknet.py```, for that follow the instructions on the [repo](https://github.com/AlexeyAB/darknet).

 OBS: To build darknet you need to get a CMake version bigger than 3.12, which is not compatible with ROS.
 Do not uninstall the current version installed in the system, instead use a local CMake version.

 In case of problems with DeepLabV3+, follow the [repo](https://github.com/jfzhang95/pytorch-deeplab-xception).

+Pre-trained models and configs can be found by using ```./setup.sh```.
+The weights are stored under ```/opt/vision/```, therefore to use the weights models the script needs root permissions.
+Alternatively the weights paths must be manually changed in ```catkin_ws/src/release/vision/src/vision/pythonClasses/detectObjects.py``` and ```catkin_ws/src/release/vision/src/vision/pythonClasses/segmentationInit.py```.

 ### Prerequisites